Calimerostef/comap-homeassistant/README.md

 ## Current limitations

-* Polling interval is not customizable for climate entities (30 sec for all climate entities)
 * Any manual instruction is set for 2 hours by default
 * Your applied schedule will cancel any temporary orders - this is Comap behavior